PMCC-BioinformaticsCore/janis/docs/index.rst

 Support
 =======

+To get help with Janis, please ask a question on `Gitter <https://gitter.im/janis-pipelines/community>`__ or `raise an issue <https://github.com/PMCC-BioinformaticsCore/janis/issues>`__ on GitHub.

+If you find an issue with the tool definitions, please see the relevant issue page:

+* `Pipeline-bioinformatics <https://github.com/PMCC-BioinformaticsCore/janis-bioinformatics/issues>`__

 This project is work-in-progress and is still in developments.
 Although we welcome contributions, due to the immature state of this project we recommend raising issues through the `Github issues page <https://github.com/PMCC-BioinformaticsCore/janis/issues>`__ for Pipeline related issues.

-If you find an issue with the tool definitions, please see the relevant issue page:

-* `Pipeline-bioinformatics <https://github.com/PMCC-BioinformaticsCore/janis-bioinformatics/issues>`__

 Information about the project structure and more on contributing can be found within the documentation.